CSI Summer Camp

 Campus Village at SJSU.
 On campus housing will also be available in Campus Village Building B. Sign up at the registration page to receive more details.

-The second camp (Aug 2 to Aug 5) is targeted for those interested in the application of science to criminal investigations that will be most appropriate for students in elementary to early middle school (10-14 years old).
+This camp is targeted for those interested in the application of science to criminal investigation that will be most appropriate for advanced middle to high school students 13-17 years old.

 Campers outside this age range should contact the director at firstname.lastname@example.org